 We have reported practical aspects of our results in our Stakeholder Report for the IL-DEM project.
 At I3 we look forward to reporting the results in an academic context.
 We also plan to extend the I3 presentation as a full journal article for submission to the Journal of Library and Information Science.

 We’ve also learnt that our abstract on our use of Activity Theory as a data-analysis tool has been accepted for the 2017 European Conference on Information Literacy (ECIL).
 This conference takes place in St Malo, France in September.
 It is also our intention to develop this second conference paper into a more substantial output.
 We’ll blog details of this in due course.

 The online survey for the second Information Literacy for Democratic Engagement project has been running for about three weeks now.
 We intend to keep it live for another week, so we can’t say anything about what community councillors have told us – yet!
 However, we can say there are some interesting patterns in how people tackled the survey.

-As of Saturday (25th March) evening, 1171 people had followed the link to the survey, and 747 have completed it (a 36% drop out rate).
+As of Saturday (25th March) evening, 747 people had completed the survey.
 We want as many people as possible to take the survey, so if you’re a community councillor who hasn’t taken the survey yet, please click here.
 It may be slightly complex to complete all questions but it really should only take about 15 minutes, and you’ll be contributing to a major piece of work contributing to knowledge of practical ways to support community council work.
 If you’re not a community councillor, please pass on this link to any you know: https://survey.napier.ac.uk/n/LILDEM.aspx.
 Continue reading →